neuralmagic/sparseml/integrations/ultralytics/README.md

 hyperparameters accordingly
 * Modifiers will log their outputs to the console as well as to the TensorBoard file
 * After training is complete, the final model will be exported to ONNX using SparseML
-* By default, EMA is disabled when using `train.py`.
+* By default, EMA is disabled when using the integrated `train.py`.
 This is to allow for best compatibility with pruning and quantization.
 To enable, set the `--use-ema` flag
+* By default, Automatic Mixed Precision (AMP) is disabled when using the integrated `train.py`.
+This is because mixed precision is not supported for PyTorch quantization-aware training.
+To enable, set the `--use-amp` flag

 You can learn how to build or download a recipe using the [SparseML](https://github.com/neuralmagic/sparseml)